A Discussion with Toni Townes-Whitley

 Small Business Awards

 For 28 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating the best small businesses, entrepreneurs and nonprofit organizations in our Loudoun community.
 We hope you will join us to congratulate finalists and winners in 9 categories, including the top prize, at the 2022 Small Business of the Year.
 Winners are announced in front of a live audience of Loudoun’s top business and community leaders.
-This event will take place in the Fall, date TBD.
+This event will take place on Friday, November 4th at the Westfields Marriott Washington Dulles.
 View Photos / View 2021 Finalists & Winners